 - Substance use disorder treatment

 Any Montgomery County resident (18 years of age or older) living in the eastern and central Montgomery County area (Norristown, Conshohocken, Bridgeport, Abington, Willow Grove, Glenside and surrounding communities) and also being treated for a behavioral health and/or co-occurring disorders are eligible for this service.
-Typically, such individuals have difficulty maintaining support within the traditional facilities-based services and are prone to crisis.

 Locations and Contact Information